catawbasam/FlightDataAnalyzer/doc/source/HeightAndHeightRateComputation.rst

 Altitude AAL Calculation
 ========================

-This is the main altitude measure used during analysis.
+Altitude Above Airfield Level is the main altitude measure used during analysis.
 Again, a picture will help the reader follow the explanation which is similar to, but simpler than, the rate of climb calculation.

 .. image:: Height_computation.png